kasperwelbers/corpustools/README.md

 About this package
 ============

-It should be noted that a previous version of corpustools has been around for quite a while, and is still available on https://github.com/kasperwelbers/corpus-tools (the current page dropped the hyphen, which was silly anyway since R does not accept hyphens in package names).
+A previous version of corpustools has been around for quite a while, and is still available on https://github.com/kasperwelbers/corpus-tools (the current page dropped the hyphen).
 We decided to make a fresh start due to the introduction of the tCorpus R6 class that is now the backbone of corpustools, due to which a major overhaul of the package structure was needed.

 Also, where the first corpustools was mostly a collection of convenient functions, driven by the ad-hoc needs of collegues, students and ourselves, the new corpustools is a more concerted effort.
 The main reason for this endeavour is that amidst the existing text analysis packages in R we did not find a class for a text corpus that fit our specific needs.
 We often use advanced pre-processing techniques from external tools (CoreNLP, Alpino), and we wanted a way to bind the detailed token output of these tools with document meta information in a single object.
 The new tCorpus class serves this purpose, and offers methods to manage, explore, analyze and visualize this data.